Who We Are

 - About Melbourne Neuropsychiatry Centre

-It comprises the Neuropsychiatry Unit at Royal Melbourne Hospital (RMH), the Cognitive Neuropsychiatry Unit and Adult Mental Health Rehabilitation Unit at Sunshine Hospital, and the Neuropsychiatry Imaging Laboratory located at the National Neuroscience Facility within The University of Melbourne, Parkville.
+It comprises the Neuropsychiatry Unit at Royal Melbourne Hospital (RMH), the Cognitive Neuropsychiatry Unit and Adult Mental Health Rehabilitation Unit at Sunshine Hospital, and the Neuropsychiatry Imaging Laboratory located at the Alan Gilbert Building within The University of Melbourne, Parkville campus.
 This website provides an overview of the major activities, scientific achievements and key publications that led to the creation of the Centre.

 - To improve our understanding of disorders of the brain and mind